PastaGringo/tagky/README.md

 # Tagky - Pubky Tagging Application

+## About

+Tagky is a command-line application designed to interact with the Pubky network.
+It automatically fetches new content and uses a local AI model to generate and apply relevant tags, helping to organize and discover information on the decentralized network.

 This project contains a set of command-line interface (CLI) scripts to interact with the Pubky network.
 It allows authenticating via the Pubky Ring application, fetching messages, and automatically tagging new content using a local AI model.

 - **Pubky Website**: [pubky.org](https://pubky.org)